 Transition to menopause can take anything from 1-2 to 5-7 years.
-During early transition to menopause, the levels of oestrogen and progesterone often rise which causes breast tenderness, bloating, fluid retention, mood swings, sleep problems.
+During the early transition to menopause, the levels of oestrogen and progesterone often rise which causes breast tenderness, bloating, fluid retention, mood swings and sleep problems.

 There are a number of interventions available to prevent and treat menopausal symptoms.
-A healthy lifestyle with reduction of stress factors, the practice of mindfulness, avoiding smoking and limiting alcohol (avoiding red wine) and physical exercise are very important and work well in preventing and diminishing menopausal symptoms.
+Menopause treatment may simply consist of adopting a healthy lifestyle through the reduction of stress factors, the practice of mindfulness, avoiding smoking and limiting alcohol (particularly avoiding red wine) and physical exercise.
+These are very important and work well in preventing and diminishing menopausal symptoms.

-It is important to have regular general check-ups including blood sugar, blood pressure, cholesterol, mammogram, bone density, cervical (Pap) smear.
-The doctor will also be able to make sure that symptoms you are experiencing are related to menopause and not caused by any sinister illnesses.
+Aside from menopause treatment, it is important to have regular general check-ups including blood sugar, blood pressure, cholesterol, mammogram, bone density, cervical (Pap) smear.
+The doctor will also be able to make sure that the symptoms you are experiencing are related to menopause and not caused by any sinister illnesses.

 Hot flushes are usually caused by fluctuation of oestrogen levels.
-Some women experience no hot flushes at all, others may have a few, and some women experience hot flushes for even through to their 80th or 90th… Hot flushes are only treated if they interfere with the quality of life and daily activities.
-The best treatment of hot flushes is supplementation of oestrogen in form of HRT (hormone replacement therapy) or bioidentical creams containing oestrogen.
+Some women experience no hot flushes at all, others may have a few, and some women experience hot flushes for even through to their 80s or 90s.
+Hot flushes are only treated if they interfere with the quality of life and daily activities.
+The best treatment of hot flushes is the supplementation of oestrogen in the form of HRT (hormone replacement therapy).
 If you still have your uterus, oestrogen and progesterone will be prescribed together.
 If you don’t have a uterus, you can take oestrogen alone.
 Hormone therapy isn’t for everyone.
 Don’t take it if you’ve ever had breast cancer, uterine or “endometrial” cancer, blood clots, liver disease, or a stroke.
-There are other ways of treating of hot flushes for women who cannot take hormonal treatment, but unfortunately, they are not as effective as oestrogen supplementation.
-Other ways of treating hot flushes include antidepressant medication, (medication usually used to treat high blood pressure.
+There are other ways of treating hot flushes for women who cannot take hormonal treatment, but unfortunately, they are not as effective as oestrogen supplementation.
+Other ways of treating hot flushes include antidepressant medication or medication usually used to treat high blood pressure.
 Dietary changes may be helpful for some women.

 Mood changes and sleep disturbances are also caused by changes in levels of hormones and the above-mentioned treatment for hot flushes will also work for mood swings.